Abbilaash/Richie2.com/README.md

 I tend to favor dark backgrounds.
 Needs to be contrasted with the soft-white sections.
 This will be a multi-page site to direct users about me.
 Must be a responsive design that looks great on PC, iPad, and iPhones.
-Project is to design six pages as defined below.
+Project is to design seven pages as defined below.

-A menu in the header:
+Header Menu:
 - About
 - Work
 - Play